West Hartford, Connecticut: The automobile

+Zoning and segregation

+In 1924, West Hartford became the first municipality in Connecticut to enact zoning, setting a precedent for other municipalities.
+The zoning legislation economically segregated residential areas by keeping expensive single-family homes away from multi-family housing, and preventing multi-family housing in single-family neighborhoods.
+West Hartford justified the zoning as intended to raise property values and keep undesirable groups out of the locality.
+The impetus for the zoning change was the failure of West Hartford leaders to prevent a Jewish grocery from setting up a grocery store in a West Hartford residential area a few years prior.

+Alongside zoning, neighborhoods in West Hartford used racial covenants that prevented non-whites from owning or occupying buildings (until they were ruled unconstitutional by the Supreme Court in 1948).
+In the 1960s and 1970s, real estate agents engaged in racial steering to keep black people out of West Hartford.
+These policies have contributed to making West Hartford overwhelmingly white.

+In recent years, attempts at building multi-family housing in West Hartford have been met with protests from residents.

 Heist

 In 1983, a robbery was committed by a militant Puerto Rican group called "Los Macheteros" where they robbed a Wells Fargo depot situated in West Hartford, netting $7 million.
 At the time, it was the largest heist in US history.

 Blue Back Square

 Opening in 2007, Blue Back Square is a pioneer mixed-use development in the Center that blends retail and residential living space on a large scale.
 The five-building complex contains 220,000 sqft of ground floor retail space and 120 luxury space.
 Medical office space encompasses 137,000 sqft, and other professional offices total another 62,500 sqft square feet.
 A six-screen movie theatre as well as two 500-space parking garages were also built.
 Named after Noah Webster's popular spelling book, Blue-Back Speller, the development has significantly altered the Center and furthered West Hartford's status as a regional dining and shopping destination.